Skip to main content

 6. Inspect misses

-Open the files in mock-output/ for missed requests and compare them to the closest requests in --mock-in.
+Open the files in mock-output/ for missed requests and compare them to the closest requests in the mock set.

 Look for: